BPS-Circular-API/docs-page/docs/API/using-the-api/Use-getpng.md

 In this tutorial, we will be using the `/getpng` endpoint to get a circular's PNG file.

-The `/getpng` endpoint returns a string containing the direct URL to a PNG version of a BPS Circular.
+The `/getpng` endpoint returns a dict containing the direct URL to a PNG version of a BPS Circular.

 #### Parameters: